danodus/onramp-fpga/NOTES.md

 1) Set the stack pointer to the end of the RAM.
 2) Set r0 to the address of my process info table filled with my low-level IO routines.
 3) Set the rpp register to the start of RAM.
 This register is used as a base offset for calls.
 4) Jumps to the start of RAM.
-This is the kernel entry point.
+This is the shell entry point.

-# Kernel
+# Shell

 # Structure Initialization